 - Errors & Omissions – With manual intervention, there is always a chance of human errors and misses.

-- Quantification – Not every expense and situation can be quantified and anticipated in advance for e.g. increase in headcount resulting in additional payment of insurance premium at the end of a year.
+- Quantification – Not every expense and situation can be quantified and anticipated in advance, for example, an increase in headcount resulting in an additional payment of insurance premium at the end of a year.